 The committee must commit to the study of the Association Bylaws and Policy Manual so that they have the ability to recognize quickly a possible discrepancy or conflict.

 The committee shall be given the list of all committee’s action items before they are presented to the Executive Committee for a recommendation of “do pass” or “do not pass” for verification there are no Bylaw or Policy Manual conflicts.
 In the case of a possible conflict, the committee will make the EC aware of the possibility so a decision can be made as to whether to have the committee revise the action item or whether the Bylaws/Policy Manual may need revision.

 The Legislative Committee is a standing committee of the Arkansas REALTORS® Association.

-With approval by the Board of Directors, committee shall be responsible for setting policy for the Association’s position in all legislative matters, which may be brought forth by any local, county, state or federal governing body.
+With approval by the Board of Directors, the committee shall be responsible for setting policy for the Association’s position in all legislative matters, which may be brought forth by any local, county, state, or federal governing body.

 The committee will make recommendations to the Executive Committee and the Board of Directors concerning legislative matters at all levels of government and maintain very close contact with all elected officials through regular visits, phone calls or written communication at all levels of state and federal government.